Alawite State: 1920–22

 At the time, the French rejected native outcry for the unification of Syria.
 In early September 1920, the French divided the territories of their mandate based on heterogeneous population to grant local autonomy to demographic regions.
 Some argue that the French acted to intentionally divide the population, limiting the spread of "the urban contagion of nationalist agitation".

 On 2 September 1920 a "Territory of the Alawis" was created in the coastal and mountain country, comprising Alawi villages; the French justified this separation by citing the "backwardness" of the mountain-dwellers, religiously distinct from the surrounding Sunni population.
 The division intended to protect the Alawi people from more-powerful majorities.

+The Alawite State was run by a succession of French governors from 1920 to 1936: